 The mission of Chapman University finds expression through the following central commitments:

-Chapman University is accredited by the Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities (985 Atlantic Avenue, Suite 100, Alameda, CA 94501, (510) 748–9001).
+Chapman University is accredited by the Western Association of Schools and Colleges, Senior College and University Commission (985 Atlantic Avenue, Suite 100, Alameda, CA 94501, (510) 748–9001).
 Chapman University is also proud to have many of its programs nationally accredited.
 The business programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 The music programs are accredited by the National Association of Schools of Music.
 The graduate program in physical therapy is accredited by the Commission on Accreditation in Physical Therapy Education.
 The athletic training education program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The school of law has been granted accreditation by the American Bar Association.
 The school psychology program is accredited by the National Association of School Psychologists and the International School Psychology Association (ISPA).
 The marriage and family therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
-The university’s teacher training and credential programs are approved by the California Commission on Teacher Credentialing.
+The University’s teacher training and credential programs are approved by the California Commission on Teacher Credentialing.
 The dance programs are accredited by the National Association of Schools of Dance.
 The theatre programs are accredited by the National Association of Schools of Theatre.
-The communication sciences and disorder program is accredited by the Council on Academic Accreditation in Audiology Speech--Language Pathology of the American Speech--Language--Hearing Association.
+The communication sciences and disorder program is accredited by the Council on Academic Accreditation in Audiology Speech–Language Pathology of the American Speech–Language–Hearing Association.
 The College of Educational Studies is accredited by the Teacher Education Accreditation Council (TEAC).

 A Chapman education focuses on the intellectual, physical, social and spiritual dimensions of life.
 Unlike many schools of its size, Chapman emphasizes a personalized approach to education.
 In addition, a number of programs have received the highest level of national accreditation.